-4.0 Scope of Specifications: This section applies to underground gas piping containing "Metered" gas, which is not to be installed on private property in Philadelphia by any person, firm or agency other than employees of the Philadelphia Gas Works or their representatives, hereafter referred to as PGW.
+4.1 Scope of Specifications:

+This section applies to underground gas piping containing "Metered" gas, which is not to be installed on private property in Philadelphia by any person, firm or agency other than employees of the Philadelphia Gas Works or their representatives, hereafter referred to as PGW.

-- 4.0.1 "Metered" gas is gas, which has been metered (measured) by a meter owned by PGW. - 4.0.2 This section applies to all installations such as piping to swimming pool heaters, incinerators, separate buildings, etc. Procedures to install underground piping can be obtained from the PGW Distribution Department at 215-684-6368.
+- 4.1.1 "Metered" gas is gas, which has been metered (measured) by a meter owned by PGW. - 4.1.2 This section applies to all installations such as piping to swimming pool heaters, incinerators, separate buildings, etc. Procedures to install underground piping can be obtained from the PGW Distribution Department at 215-684-6368.
+Change to current number

-4.1 Authority to Install Underground Gas Piping
+4.2 Authority to Install Underground Gas Piping

-- 4.1.1 PGW does not authorize the installation of underground gas piping in city streets, dedicated or undedicated, or property dedicated to public use.
-Permits for such locations must be obtained from the City of Philadelphia. - 4.1.2 A contractor is not permitted to install underground gas piping without first contacting PGW.
-Procedures to install underground piping can be obtained from PGW Distribution Department at 215-684-6368. - 4.1.3 No pipe smaller than1-1/4" shall be installed underground.
+- 4.2.1 PGW does not authorize the installation of underground gas piping in city streets, dedicated or undedicated, or property dedicated to public use.
+Permits for such locations must be obtained from the City of Philadelphia. - 4.2.2 A contractor is not permitted to install underground gas piping without first contacting PGW.
+Procedures to install underground piping can be obtained from PGW Distribution Department at 215-684-6368.

+Change to current number - No pipe smaller than1-1/4" shall be installed underground.
 (Exception: pool heaters, grills, gas lights, etc., which can be installed using copper tubing or approved plastic, with 1/2" being the minimum acceptable size for the use underground).
 For approval of material to be used, contact PGW Distribution Department.
 Contractors using approved CSST underground piping should call 215-787-5131 or 215-787-5130 before installing.

-4.2 Inspection
+4.3 Inspection

-4.2.1 The contractor shall notify the Distribution Department at 215-684-6368 of the construction starting date, so that PGW can inspect the installation.
+4.3.1 The contractor shall notify the Distribution Department at 215-684-6368 change to current number of the construction starting date, so that PGW can inspect the installation.
 It is understood that any inspection by PGW shall not constitute or imply a guarantee of the future soundness of the piping.

-SECTION 5 ABOVE GROUND PIPING OUTSIDE (IFGC 2009 ~ 404.7)
+SECTION 5 ABOVE GROUND PIPING OUTSIDE (IFGC 2015 ~ 404.9)

-- 5.0 All piping installed outdoors shall be elevated not less than 3-1/2 inches (152 mm) above ground and where installed across roof surfaces, shall be elevated not less than 3-1/2 inches (152 mm) above the roof surface.
+All piping installed outdoors shall be elevated not less than 3-1/2 inches (152 mm) above ground and where installed across roof surfaces, shall be elevated not less than 3-1/2 inches (152 mm) above the roof surface.
 Piping installed above ground, outdoors and installed across the surface of roofs shall be securely supported and located where it will be protected from physical damage.
 Where passing through an outside wall, the piping shall also be protected against corrosion by coating or wrapping with an inert material.
-Where piping is encased in a protective pipe sleeve, the annular space between the piping and the sleeve shall be sealed. - NOTE: Plastic Pipe and Copper Pipe are not permitted to be exposed aboveground.
+Where piping is encased in a protective pipe sleeve, the annular space between the piping and the sleeve shall be sealed.

+NOTE: Plastic Pipe and Copper Pipe are not permitted to be exposed aboveground.

-5.1 Pipe Specifications (Aboveground)
+5.2 Pipe Specifications (Aboveground)

-- 5.1.1 Welded fuel line is required if any one of the following is present: - a) pressure above 14" W.C. - b) fuel line large than 4" - 5.1.2 Systems utilizing screw pipe must meet both conditions below: - a) Low pressure gas being delivered at 14"W.C. or below - b) Pipe size 4" and below - 5.1.3 Pipe outside, installed above ground must be galvanized or coated to protect the pipe from corrosion.
+- 5.2.1 Welded fuel line is required if any one of the following is present: - a) Pressure above 14" W.C. - b) Fuel line larger than 4" - 5.2.2 Systems utilizing screw pipe must meet both conditions below: - a) Low pressure gas being delivered at 14"W.C. or below - b) Pipe size 4" and below - 5.2.3 Pipe outside, installed above ground must be galvanized or coated to protect the pipe from corrosion.

-5.2 Valves (All Types of Pipe)
+5.3 Valves-All Types of Pipe (See IFGC 2015 Section 409)